MatSciBench: Benchmarking the Reasoning Ability of Large Language Models in Materials Science: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have demonstrated remarkable abilities in scientific reasoning, yet their reasoning capabilities in materials science remain underexplored.
-To fill this gap, we introduce \ours{}, a comprehensive college-level benchmark comprising 1,340 problems that span the essential subdisciplines of materials science. \ours{} features a structured and fine-grained taxonomy that categorizes materials science questions into 6 primary fields and 31 sub-fields, and includes a three-tier difficulty classification based on the reasoning length required to solve each question. \ours{} provides detailed reference solutions enabling precise error analysis and incorporates multimodal reasoning through visual contexts in numerous questions.
-Evaluations of leading models reveal that even the highest-performing model, \texttt{Gemini-2.5-Pro}, achieves under 80\% accuracy on college-level materials science questions, highlighting the complexity of \ours{}.
-Our systematic analysis of different reasoning strategies—basic chain-of-thought, tool augmentation, and self-correction—demonstrates that no single method consistently excels across all scenarios.
-We further analyze performance by difficulty level, examine trade-offs between efficiency and accuracy, highlight the challenges inherent in multimodal reasoning tasks, analyze failure modes across LLMs and reasoning methods, and evaluate the influence of retrieval-augmented generation. \ours\ thus establishes a comprehensive and solid benchmark for assessing and driving improvements in the scientific reasoning capabilities of LLMs within the materials science domain.
+Large Language Models (LLMs) have shown strong scientific reasoning ability, but their performance on materials science problems remains less studied.
+To fill this gap, we introduce \ours{}, a comprehensive college-level benchmark comprising 1,340 problems that span the essential subdisciplines of materials science. \ours{} features a structured and fine-grained taxonomy that categorizes materials science questions into 6 primary fields and 31 subfields, together with a three-tier difficulty classification based on the reasoning length needed to solve each problem. \ours{} includes detailed reference solutions for 946 questions, supports process-level error analysis, and contains 315 questions with images for evaluating multimodal reasoning.
+We evaluate leading thinking and non-thinking LLMs on \ours{}, and further test three reasoning methods for non-thinking models: basic chain-of-thought prompting, tool augmentation, and self-correction.
+The results show that current models still face clear limits in college-level materials science reasoning. \texttt{DeepSeek-R1} achieves the highest score on text-only questions at 75.22\% accuracy, and \texttt{GPT-5} performs the best on questions with images at 53.02\%.
+Our analysis shows that tool augmentation improves many non-thinking models in a token-efficient way, while self-correction often fails to provide reliable gains and can revise correct answers into incorrect ones.
+We further analyze performance across difficulty levels, reasoning efficiency, multimodal reasoning, and failure patterns, and find that current models are mainly limited by domain knowledge gaps, calculation errors, problem comprehension failures, and difficulty in extracting precise information from scientific figures.
+We also evaluate small language models and find that they remain far behind larger models on knowledge-intensive materials science reasoning.
+Overall, \ours{} provides a clear testbed for measuring current LLM limitations and guiding future work on scientific reasoning in materials science.\\ \raisebox{-0.2em}{ }~\textbf{Dataset:} \href{https://huggingface.co/datasets/JunkaiZ/MatSciBench}{huggingface.co/datasets/JunkaiZ/MatSciBench}\\ \raisebox{-0.2em}{ }~\textbf{Code:} \href{https://github.com/Jun-Kai-Zhang/MatSciBench.git}{github.com/Jun-Kai-Zhang/MatSciBench.git}